Delaware Community Foundation

 Governance and Leadership

-DCF operates with a Board of Directors and utilizes a Grants Committee of community volunteers to review grant proposals and make recommendations.
-The foundation emphasizes four core values: Serve with Joy, Lead with Integrity, Pursue Excellence, and Engage Inclusively.
-While specific leadership names were not available in the research, the organization maintains a professional grant-making team accessible through their grants email and phone contacts.
+DCF operates with a Board of Directors and utilises a Grants Committee of community volunteers to review grant proposals and make recommendations.
+The foundation emphasises four core values: Serve with Joy, Lead with Integrity, Pursue Excellence, and Engage Inclusively.
+The organisation maintains a professional grant-making team accessible through their grants email and phone contacts.

 Application Process & Timeline